• Skip to primary navigation

 • If using fresh green beans, break them into bite-sized pieces and wash thoroughly in a colander and let drain.

-• Add all of the ingredients, except the green beans, half the bacon, and half the fried onions to the slow cooker and mix well.
+• Add all of the ingredients, except half the bacon and half the fried onions to the slow cooker and mix well.

-• After 4 hours of cook time on high (6 hours on low), check for doneness by tasting one of the beans.
+• After 4 hours of cook time on low (3 hours on high), check for doneness by tasting one of the beans.
 If tender, then the beans are done.
-Turn temperature to warm and leave the lid off for 15-20 minutes to allow some evaporation of some of the liquid.

 • If serving directly from the slow cooker, add the rest of the fried onions and bacon to the top of the casserole.